-- from: source interfaces.d/eth0 static

-- to: source interfaces.d/eth0
+- from: source interfaces.d/eth0_static - to: source interfaces.d/eth0

-- Issues with Intel Realsense camera device in either Data Acquisition or Localization mode:
+• Issues with Intel Realsense camera device:

 The camera device resource may still be blocked by previous access.
-Reboot the VPU, or power off and power on the ISP to release the camera device resource.
+Reboot the embedded computing platform, or power off and power on the ISP to release the camera device resource.